Workers' Compensation Attorney Serving Macon & Savannah, Georgia

 When are unable to work due to a job-related injury it can be devastating to your family.
 Many workers are faced with untreated injuries, the loss of income, loss of benefits or even the loss of their job.
 In Georgia, your employer is not obligated to hold your job while you recover from your injuries.
 Some employers will immediately fire an injured worker and not cooperate with providing worker’s comp benefits.
 Sometimes crucial medical treatment is not provided, or payment of income benefits not paid to the employee.
 In such cases, you can file a Workers’ Compensation claim to receive benefits for your medical expenses, prescriptions, mileage, lost wages and a permanent impairment rating.

-The Workers’ Compensation program provides financial assistance for lost wages, disability, and the medical costs of a person who has sustained an on-the-job injury, develops a job-related disease or leaves dependents when a worker is killed in a job-related accident.
+The Workers’ Compensation program provides financial assistance for lost wages, disability, and the medical costs of a person who has sustained an on-the-job injury to develop a job-related disease or leave dependents when a worker is killed in a job-related accident.

 Injured employee’s rights under the Workers’ Compensation Act include:

-If You’re Hurt At Work Call Us Immediately!
+If You’re Hurt At Work Reach Out Immediately!

 Unfortunately, many times the employer or insurer does not meet their legal obligation to pay for the treatment and income benefits required under the law.